 A pain shot up Vasher’s arm, and he felt his Breath being leached away, sucked into the blade, fueling its hunger.
 He spun toward the charging Lifeless and--enraged--attacked.

-Each one he struck with the blade immediately flashed and became smoke.
+Each creature he struck with the blade immediately flashed and became smoke.
 A single scratch, and the body dissolved like a piece of paper being consumed by an invisible fire, leaving behind only a puff of blackness in the air.
-Vasher spun among them, not worrying about proper form, killing creature after creature.
-Black smoke puffed around him, and his arm twisted with pain, black, vein like tendrils climbing up the hilt around his forearm.
+Vasher spun among them, striking with rage, not skill, killing creature after creature.
+Black smoke churned around him, and his arm twisted with pain, black, vein like tendrils climbing up the hilt around his forearm.
 Like blood vessels that latched on, feeding off his Breath.

-In a matter of minutes, that which Vivenna had given him had been reduced by a half.
+In a matter of minutes, the Breath Vivenna had given him had been reduced by a half.
 Yet, in those moments, he destroyed all fifty Lifeless.
 The soldiers outside pulled to a halt, watching the display.

 Then they ran.

 Vasher screamed, spinning toward the palace building.
 He charged forward, slamming Nightblood through a wall.
-It dissolved just as easily, puffing away before him as he charged in the direction he had left Denth.
+It dissolved just as easily, puffing away before him as he burst through the dissolving black smoke.
 He didn’t bother with a stairwell.
 He simply jumped onto a table and rammed Nightblood into the ceiling.

-A circle ten feet wide vanished, dark, mist-like smoke falling around him like rain.
+A circle ten feet wide vanished.
+Dark, mist-like smoke fell around him like rain.
 He Awakened his rope again, then tossed it up, using it to pull himself up onto the next floor.
 A moment later, did it again, climbing onto the third floor.

 He spun, slashing through walls, yelling as he ran back toward Denth.
 The pain in his arm was incredible, and his Breath was draining away at an alarming rate.
 Once it was gone, Nightblood would kill him.